 Probation Attorneys in Midland, TX

-Probation (also known as “community supervision”) is a form of criminal justice supervision in which a person convicted of a crime is released from prison and placed under court-ordered monitoring, typically with various conditions that they must follow.
-Failure to follow any of the conditions established by the court can be considered a violation of your probationary terms, which could result in further legal action.
+Probation (also known as “community supervision”) is a form of criminal justice supervision in which a person convicted of a crime is released from prison and placed under court-ordered monitoring with conditions they must follow.
+Failing to meet any of those conditions can constitute a violation, which may trigger further legal action and put your freedom at risk.

 - Community service